r-ook/pymsweeper/README.md

 ## Fixes:
 1. Fixed a potential issue if first click is flagged it would still trigger a `set_IEDs`.
 2. Fixed an issue with `set_IEDs` being triggered more than once which interferes with seeds.

-# Other features to consider
-1. Blackjack (Somewhat different from original intent, but it's there!)
-2. And hookers (I have no idea)